MicaCblls/MicaCblls/README.md

 # <h1 align="center">Hi! 👋, I'm Micaela</h1>

 <p>I am a Full Stack Web Developer and I am currently looking to grow as a programmer, acquiring knowledge and learning the use of new technologies.
 I consider myself a curious person, proactive and always looking for the best way to perform tasks.
 I am excited about new projects and new experiences, able to adapt to changes and open to suggestions, willing to learn from others and help those who need it.
-I feel that by working together and communicating, great results and great human relationships can be achieved. 💌</p>
+I feel that by working together and communicating, great results and great human relationships can be achieved.💌</p>

 <br/>